DataDog/documentation/content/en/logs/workspace/_index.md

 1. Click the download icon to export the dataset as a CSV.

 ### Visualization cell
-Add the **Visualization** cell to display your data as a table, top list, treemap, pie chart, or a scatterplot.
+Add the **Visualization** cell to display your data as a:
+- Table
+- Top list
+- Timeseries
+- Treemap
+- Pie chart
+- Scatterplot

 1. Click the **Visualization** tile.
 1. Select the data source you want to visualize in the **Source dataset** dropdown menu.